Meriam-aziz/Malicious-URL-Detection-using-Machine-Learning/README.md

 ## ⭐ Future Improvements

-- Deploy the model as a web application using Streamlit or Flask.
+* Deploy the model as a web application using Streamlit or Flask.
-- Add real-time URL prediction.
+* Support real-time URL prediction.
-- Integrate additional URL-based security features.
+* Improve feature extraction techniques.
-- Explore Deep Learning approaches for malicious URL detection.
+* Explore Deep Learning approaches for malicious URL detection.